ipfs/community/js-project-guidelines.md

 #### d) Release

-Releasing a new version entails
+Releasing a new version entails:

 1. Run linting
 2. Run all tests
-3. Build all three different versions
+3. Build all three different versions described on section c)
 4. Bump the version in package.json
 5. Commit the version bump
 6. Create a git tag